RECONCILIATION AUSTRALIA: Psychological Perspectives

 pamela-nathan-513x640by Pamela Nathan, CASSE Aboriginal Program Director

-James Brickwood writes a confronting article on the gang girls and the increasing violence and crime perpetrated by young female adults including Aboriginal girls.
+Amanda Sayer writes a confronting article on the gang girls and the increasing violence and crime perpetrated by young female adults including Aboriginal girls.
 He writes about his interviews with Jamie and Leeyah – 2 Aboriginal girls who have agreed to discuss their lives and the perceived rise of underage violence among Australian girls.
 In the last decade female crime soared by 36 per cent compared to an 8 per cent rise for males.

 Jamie grew up in many foster homes and Leeyah with 17 siblings in Sydney’s west public housing estate.
 Jamie said she had been “treated like a slave”.
 Their immediate future comprises getting money for yandi on a daily basis to de-stress.
 They have been in and out of detention centres believing their future comprises gaol or pregnancy.
-James describes a number of scenes where Jamie taunts non-Aboriginal women – to take their bag or to hold them up and rob them – which she does with some intimidation and glee.
+Amanda describes a number of scenes where Jamie taunts non-Aboriginal women – to take their bag or to hold them up and rob them – which she does with some intimidation and glee.
 Leeyah describes juvenile detention as “paradise” given its facilities, and prison as “m-a-a-a-d eh” and in isolation she could draw and smoke.

-James Brickwood interviewed Twentyman – a youth worker in Footscray.
+Amanda Sayer interviewed Twentyman – a youth worker in Footscray.
 He said the problems of (violent) girls stems from homelessness.
 “These girls are often getting abused at home, in so many ways – it could be incest or parents on crack or whatever – and running away, and getting into gangs and drugs…well living like that is often better, for them, than being abused at home”, he says, “We’ve got to start dealing with these girls as victims rather than locking them up all the time”.
 He says a lot of the girls grow up with drugs in the household and this becomes “normal” for them.

 Well I agree with Twentyman.
 These girls are not born wild.
 These girls suffer the legacies of neglect and abuse – physical, emotional and sexual – and transgenerational trauma.
 They live in a borderline loveless world of abandonment, where hate and power and deprivation drives them and where their thrills are cheap and cruel.
 They attach to each other as they are in dire need of love and affection.
 They steal because they feel cheated and because they need to make ends meet or need to inebriate their souls and deaden their minds.
 They rob and assault as they unconsciously feel robbed and assaulted by the vicissitudes of their lives.